Basic-Data-Infrastructure/bdi-stack/authorization-register/README.md

 # BDI Authorization Register

-An implementation of a standalone Authorization Register (AR), as defined by the Basic Data Infrastructure Framework.
-This AR implements the iSHARE Authorization Register API, plus an API for managing authorization policies; delegation evidence is provided based on the policies present.

-Policies are kept in an in-memory database (durability of policies is work-in-progress), The AR provides a PolicyView protocol for quering policies and a PolicyStore protocol for adding and deleting policies.

 ## ⚠ DISCLAIMER ⚠

 **The software is for demo purposes only!**  It has not been audited